The name of this Corporation is The American Association for Thoracic Surgery (hereinafter the “Association”).

-Except where otherwise provided in these By-Laws or by law, all parliamentary proceedings at the meetings of this Association and its Council and Committees shall be governed by the then current Sturgis Standard Code of Parliamentary Procedure.
+Section 1.
+Except where otherwise provided in these By-Laws or by law, all parliamentary proceedings at the meetings of this Association and its Board and Committees shall be governed by the then current Sturgis Standard Code of Parliamentary Procedure.

 Section 1.
 These By-Laws may be amended by a two-thirds vote of the members present and voting at an executive session of a properly convened annual or special meeting of the Association provided that the proposed amendment has been moved and seconded by not less than three members at a prior executive session of that meeting or a prior meeting of the Association.